SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ErrorHandling.rst

 .. note::

-   Error handling in Swift is similar to exception handling in other languages, and is bridged with Cocoa error handling in Objective-C.
+   Error handling in Swift interoperates with error handling patterns that use NSError in Cocoa and Objective-C.
+   For more information,

-   For more information about error handling with Foundation and Cocoa, see `Using Swift with Cocoa and Objective-C <//apple_ref/doc/uid/TP40014216>`_.
+   see `Error Handling <//apple_ref/doc/uid/TP40014216-CH7-ID10>`_. in `Using Swift with Cocoa and Objective-C <//apple_ref/doc/uid/TP40014216>`_.

+..
+NOTE:

+    If want to make a comparison to exception handling in other languages, we'll need to take about performance and other subtle differences.
+    Leaving this discussion out for Xcode 7 beta 1.

 .. _ErrorHandling_Represent: